 After the unification of China by Emperor Qin, the prefecture and county system was pushed.
 The eight prefectures of Shanggu, Yuyang, Youbeiping, Guangyang, Handan, Julu, Dai and Henshan were successively established within the borders of Hebei.

-During the period of the Han Dynasty, the whole country was divided into thirteen feudal provincial ministries (also called thirteen cantons).
+During the period of the West Han Dynasty, the whole country was divided into thirteen feudal provincial ministries (also called thirteen cantons).
 The north of Hebei was mainly under the jurisdiction of Youzhou feudal provincial ministry; the central and southern part belonged to Jizhou feudal provincial ministry; the north of Zhnagjiakou is the area where Hun and Wuhuan moved about.

 After the unification of China by the Sui Dynasty, Emperor Wen abolished prefecture and established canton with the county under the direct jurisdiction of the canton.
 During the period of Emperor Yang’s reign, the canton was changed into prefecture with the county under the jurisdiction of the prefecture.
 There were then 14 prefectures in Hebei, such as Beiping and Henshan.
 Since the Sui Dynasty, Jizhou and Youzhou have been missing in the historical records as the names of the first class administrative areas.